 Who is Responsible in a Multi-Vehicle Car Accident?

 There are 13,000 injuries caused by multi-vehicle car accidents in the U.S. every year.
-These type of accidents can cause severe injuries and be fatal depending on the type of vehicles that are involved in the accident and how it occurs.
+These types of accidents can cause severe injuries and be fatal depending on the type of vehicles that are involved in the accident and how it occurs.
 If you have been involved in a multi-vehicle car accident and have suffered injuries or other damage, you may be eligible to recover compensation.
 If you are ready to file a car accident claim and explore your options for recovering compensation, contact your personal injury lawyer today to discuss your case.

 What is a Chain Reaction Car Accident?

 A multi-vehicle car accident, or a chain reaction accident, is a crash that occurs when three or more vehicles are involved.
 Multi-vehicle car accidents can be especially dangerous due to the various points of impact that can be effected in these crashes.
-For example, if a car rear-ends the car in front of them and a third car doesn’t see this and sideswipes both vehicles while turning, this could cause many different issues to the front, back and sides of vehicles involved.
+For example, if a car rear-ends the car in front of them and a third car doesn’t see this and sideswipes both vehicles while turning, this could cause many different issues to the front, back, and sides of vehicles involved.
 Common problems that arise from multiple-vehicle car accidents include severe injuries, vehicle damage, the potential for other vehicles to become involved in the crash, and difficulty determining fault.

 In rear-end chain reaction accidents, the accident is almost always the fault of the second vehicle in the crash.
 Even if the vehicle in front of them slowed down or stopped too quickly, the driver behind them is supposed to keep a car’s length between them and other vehicles at all times.
 If the vehicle in front of the second driver stops or slows down too quickly, the second driver should have enough room to be able to slow down and avoid crashing into the first car.
-Multi-vehicle accidents that involve side-swiping are an example of another type of accident where fault is often easy to prove.
+Multi-vehicle accidents that involve side-swiping are an example of another type of accident where the fault is often easy to prove.
 Sideswipe accidents occur when one driver is distracted or not paying attention and hits the side of another vehicle with their car.
 In chain reaction sideswiping accidents, this is most often the fault of the middle or second car that is involved in the multi-vehicle pileup from the car accident.
 In other types of multi-vehicle accidents, it can be more difficult to prove who is at fault, but by filing a police report, collecting evidence and consulting your car accident lawyer, this can help make the process a bit easier.

 Common Types of Chain Reaction Car Accidents